-This Regulation, in accordance with the Statute and the University Degree Regulation (general part and special part), disciplines the organizational aspects of the teaching activity of the Master's degree course in Computer Engineering, as well as any other subject devolved to it by other legislative and regulatory sources.
+These Regulations, in accordance with the Statute and the University Didactic Regulations (general part and special part), discipline the organizational aspects of the teaching activity of the Master's Degree Programme in Computer Engineering, as well as any other subject devolved to it by other legislative and regulatory sources.

-The Degree Regulation of the Master's degree course in Computer Engineering is resolved, pursuant to article 25, paragraphs 1 and 4 of the University Degree Regulation, general part, by the Degree Programme Board (DPB) of Computer Engineering to the majority of the members.
-After this, it is submitted for the approval of the Board of the reference Department (and of the Boards of possible associated Departments), after consultation with the Polytechnic School, with the prior favourable opinion of the Joint Committee of the School and the Department, if provided.
+The Degree Regulations of the Master's degree course in Computer Engineering are resolved, pursuant to article 25, paragraphs 1 and 4 of the University Degree Regulations, general part, by the Degree Programme Board (DPB) of Computer Engineering to the majority of the members.
+After this, they are submitted for the approval of the Board of the reference Department (and of the Boards of possible associated Departments), after consultation with the Polytechnic School, with the prior favourable opinion of the Joint Committee of the School and the Department, if provided.

-DPB can also take resolutions in "online mode" according to the above-mentioned regulations and, in particular, of Article 14 "meetings in online mode" of the current General Regulation of the University (in force since 19/12/2018).
+DPB can also take resolutions in "online mode" according to the above-mentioned regulations and, in particular, of Article 14 "meetings in online mode" of the current University General Regulations (in force since 19/12/2018).